vitiugin/mlcrids/taal_eruption/taal_sensor_ml.md

 #### Approach (K-20)

-the *alert was raised from level 3 to 4 on a scale of 5* and, i...
-RT : LAST *Strong eruption of volcano Taal Philippines this Sunday. the alert was raised from level 3 to 4 on a scale of 5* and, i...
-RT : **ash column...
-RT : ash column...
-RT : ash column...
-RT : ash column...
-RT : ash column...
-RT : ash column**
+warning: graphic content. the eruption of the Taal volcano in the Philippines has been **level 4 according to VEI**. the *alert went up from level 1 to 4 on a scale of 5* and, i...
+RT : LAST Strong eruption of volcano Taal Philippines this Sunday. **the alert was raised from level 3 to 4**.

 #### Baseline

 *evacuations due to the eruptions of the Taal volcano in the Philippines affect more than 30,400 people* This is serious!! *Manila and the towns near the VolcánTaal are at SERIOUS RISK*!
-These fractures tell us the quantity...</s>
+These fractures tell us the quantity...